Andras-vajda/A-titolo-provvisorio/Steiner/readme.md

 - Colbourn, C.J., & Rosa, A. (1999).
 "Triple Systems."
 Oxford University Press.
 ISBN: 978-0198535768.
 - Lindner, C.C., & Rodger, C.A.
 (2008).
 "Design Theory (2nd Edition)."
 Chapman & Hall/CRC.
 ISBN: 978-1420082968.
 - Peltesohn, R. (1939).
 "Eine Loesung der beiden Heffterschen Differenzenprobleme."
 Compositio Mathematica, 6, 251-257.

-Let me know if you'd like me to elaborate on any specific aspect of these README files or if you need additional documentation for the Steiner Triple Systems project.